-The Montana-North Dakota Paddlefish Management Plan (Scarnecchia, et al. 1995), establishes the goals and objectives guiding the management of the Yellowstone River/Lake Sakakawea paddlefish population.
+The Montana-North Dakota Paddlefish Management Plan (Scarnecchia, et al. 1995) establishes the goals and objectives guiding the management of the Yellowstone River/Lake Sakakawea paddlefish population.
 This plan is currently being updated.
-A 3,000 fish per year harvest cap was established in 1995 to slow the harvest of this late maturing, long lived species.
+A 3,000 fish per year harvest cap was established in 1996 to slow the harvest of this late maturing, long lived species.
 Montana and North Dakota were each allowed to harvest 1,500 paddlefish per year.
 Beginning in 2003, the harvest cap was reduced to 2,000 paddlefish (1,000 paddlefish per state).
 This reduction was necessary to bring harvest in line with recruitment and has its basis in the paddlefish stock index developed by Dr. Dennis Scarnecchia as outlined in objectives 1 and 2 of the management plan.
 Dr. Scarnecchia discusses the method of obtaining the model outputs in a letter attached as Appendix A. In Montana, when the observed harvest approaches the harvest cap, the Fish, Wildlife and Parks Commission can close the paddlefish season early.

-The 2005 paddlefish season began with Yellowstone River flows above 25,000 c.f.s.
+The 2006 paddlefish season began with Yellowstone River flows near 10,000 c.f.s.
 (Figure 1).
 By way of comparison, the long term, mean daily flow for the Yellowstone River at Sidney is 38,840 c.f.s. for the month of June (USGS, 2002).
-While the June, 2005 flows in the Yellowstone were not huge, they were consistently above 20,000 c.f.s and paddlefish were present at the Intake Fishing Access Site from the start of the season until the end.
+Flows peaked at 32,900 c.f.s. on May 25, 2006.

-The first four days of the 2005 paddlefish season saw approximately 200 paddlefish harvested.
-Over the course of the next six days, an additional 1,100 paddlefish were harvested.
-Notice was given on May 22 that in 48 hours the harvest season was going to close.
-By the time the closure took affect on May 24 at 5:00 p.m.; the harvest cap (1,000 fish) had been exceeded by over 300 fish.
+The first four days of the 2006 paddlefish season saw only 17 paddlefish harvested.
+Over the course of the next six days, less than 100 paddlefish per day were harvested.
+Notice was given on May 25 that in 48 hours the harvest season was going to close.
+By the time the closure took affect on May 27 at 12:00 midnight; the harvest cap (1,000 fish) had been exceeded by 200 paddlefish.
+Nearly fifty percent of the harvest occurred during the forty-eight hour period from the harvest closure announcement until actual closure.

 The criteria for closing the season to harvest of paddlefish is to give public notice that the season will close in 48 hours when the number of paddlefish harvested at the Intake Fishing Access Site reaches 800 fish.
+These criteria are not adequate to keep the harvest from exceeding the 1,000 fish harvest cap and will need to be adjusted prior to the 2007 paddlefish season.

-Paddlefish tag sales were down 4.7 percent in 2005 from tag sales in 2004 (Table 1).
+Paddlefish tag sales were up 4.8 percent in 2006 from tag sales in 2005 (Table 1).
 The non-resident portion of tag sales has been trending down in recent years.
-In 2005, non-residents purchased 12 percent of paddlefish tags sold which is the lowest since resident and non-resident tag sales have been recorded separately.
+In 2006, non-residents purchased 13 percent of paddlefish tags sold which is the first increase in seven years.

 Catch and release fishing remains popular during those periods when paddlefish are present at Intake.
-When the harvest season was closed on May 24, catch and release fishing remained open until June 30, 2005.
-During catch-and-release angling efforts Department personnel placed jaw tags on 1330 paddlefish.
+When the harvest season was closed on May 27, catch and release fishing remained open until June 30, 2006.
+During catch-and-release angling efforts Department personnel placed jaw tags on 921 paddlefish.